Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-Say you needed to make a claim on your car, home, renters, boat, RV or other insurance.
-Umbrella coverage kicks in if the costs for damages are above your maximum limits, or if you don’t have an existing insurance policy that would cover the damage.
+Say you needed to make a claim on your car, home, renters, boat or other personal liability insurance.
+Umbrella coverage kicks in with extra liability coverage if the damage costs above your maximum limits on your current policies, or if you don’t have an existing policy that covers the liability.

-You’re a target for a lawsuit, such as a CEO or public figure.
+- Are a target for lawsuits, like a CEO or public figure.

-You’re a landlord or you own property on homesharing sites.
+- Are a landlord or own property on homesharing sites.

 You might not need umbrella coverage if: